halvtomat/KTH-OOD/seminar3/README.md

 ## Introduction
 The task is to implement the program designed in earlier assignments.
 The program should cover the basic flow, alternative flows and startup specified in seminar one.
+Collaborated with Valerio Akman.

 ## Method
 The implementation was done by looking at the class diagram from seminar two,